Yowwowwow/yu-tul-chi/README.md

 **• Piece Removal and Points**
 If 3 or 4 pieces of the same type are connected, they are removed.
 If the last piece of a type is moved to a different point, it is also removed.
 When a move results in x pieces being removed, the turn player gains x points if x≤3, (2x-3) points otherwise.
 **• End of the Game**
 When all pieces are removed or there is only 1 player remaining, the game ends, and the players with the most points win.

+**Note: the in-game tutorial says a player loses if they have ≤7 points when they end their turn; this is wrong.
+A player only loses if they have ≤-7 points when they end their turn.**